dsajdl01/word-count/README.md

 or

-`java -cp target/word-count-1.0-SNAPSHOT.jar org.word.count.processer.FileWordCounter`  *// without parameter would get run default .txt file.*
+`java -cp target/word-count-1.0-SNAPSHOT.jar org.word.count.processer.FileWordCounter`  *// without parameter would run default .txt file.*

 or any path to your .txt file instead of 'src/main/resources/javaCoding.txt'